 KEEP AS NON CORE |

-Summary: Correct but too general - MtdA is a bifunctional dehydrogenase; more specific terms available (GO:0004488 for H4F activity).
+Summary: Correct but too general - MtdA is a bifunctional NADP-dependent dehydrogenase; more specific MF terms are available (GO:0004488 for the H4F activity, and the proposed new term for the primary NADP-dependent methylene-H4MPT dehydrogenase activity).

 |